Every organization has an ‘open kitchen’ due to digital customer service

 Consumers do not have the patience anymore for complex products and services.
 Think of receiving the same info multiple times, and inconsistent opening times.
 Because we are getting used to more convenient services, our expectations keep on increasing.

-Exceeding clients’ expectations: one of the main goals of organisations when it comes to customer focus.
+Exceeding clients’ expectations: one of the main goals of organizations when it comes to customer focus.
 But the question is, is that the right way of thinking when it comes to service?
 Is exceeding client expectations achievable in the long term?
 Or even in the short term?

 Convenience does have an impact on customer loyalty